 2. Steer clear of strongly coloured foods and drinks

 If it looks like it may stain your clothing, it will probably stain your teeth too.
 After whitening, pores on your tooth enamel may remain open for as long as two days - this makes them especially susceptible to picking up new stains.

 Common beverage culprits include coffee, tea, and red wine.
 As for food, avoid things like carrots and beetroot.
 For those who enjoy our local flavours, curry and soy sauce are unfortunately on the list of foods to avoid too.

 It may sound excessive, but I have even have patients who insist on only eating white foods after the procedure!
 At the end of the day, moderation is key.
 Do only what you're comfortable with!

 3. Lighting up ruins everything

-Obvious health risks aside, cigarettes and other forms of tobacco use will similarly stain the freshly opened pores over the next 2 days – even more so than on any other regular day.
+Obvious health risks aside, cigarettes and other forms of tobacco use will similarly stain the freshly opened pores over the next two days - even more so than on any other regular day.

 These stains are already difficult to remove from a normal tooth; imagine if they find their way deep into your pores.
 Take a break from the smokes, or better yet - use this as a chance to quit altogether!